-Zendesk has achieved a number of internationally-recognized certifications and accreditations demonstrating compliance with third-party assurance frameworks as described on our Security site.
+Zendesk has achieved a number of internationally-recognised certifications and accreditations demonstrating compliance with third-party assurance frameworks as described on our Security site.
 Security certifications are described here.

-Subscribers who purchase the Data Center Location Deployed Associated Service (“Data Center Location Add-on”), or have the Data Center Location functionality in their Service Plan, have the ability to select the region that will host their Service Data from a list of Zendesk available regions.
+Subscribers who purchase the Data Centre Location Deployed Associated Service (“Data Centre Location Add-on”), or have the Data Centre Location functionality in their Service Plan, have the ability to select the region that will host their Service Data from a list of Zendesk available regions.

 Zendesk has a robust global privacy and data protection program, which takes a unified approach to privacy and information governance to give customers flexibility to manage personal data that lives within Zendesk’s systems.
 For details, see our product guides: Complying with Privacy and Data Protection in Zendesk Products.